goatcorp/dalamud-docs/docs/plugin-development/reverse-engineering.md

 ### Static Analysis

 Static Analysis is the act of reading through a program's disassembled code, often using an interactive disassembler or decompiler.
-There are many tools that help with this process, such as [Hex-Rays IDA Pro][ida-pro], [Ghidra][ghidra], and[Binary Ninja][binja], though others exist.
+There are many tools that help with this process, such as [Hex-Rays IDA][ida], [Ghidra][ghidra], and [Binary Ninja][binja], though others exist.
 The vast majority of the Dalamud community will use either IDA or Ghidra for their work, and most tooling that exists is built for one of these two tools.
 There's no functional difference to either tool, so it's really up to the developer to choose which one they like more.